 4) In a Mini-Trial pursuant to 9.5.2 (Irreconcilable Conflict Within 7(i) Process), the Administrator may decide the BPA Position:

-a) is not in Irreconcilable Conflict with the PRDM
+a) is not in Irreconcilable Conflict with the PRDM;

+b) is in Irreconcilable Conflict with the PRDM, but BPA is now proposing to revise the PRDM as an Improvement Proposal under Section 9.2;

+c) is in Irreconcilable Conflict with the PRDM, but BPA is now proposing to revise the PRDM as an Unintended Consequence Proposal under Section 9.3.2 (Unintended Consequences that Do Not Affect Others or General Policies);

-) is in Irreconcilable Conflict with the PRDM, but BPA is now proposing to revise the PRDM consistent with Section 9.3.3 (Unintended Consequence that affects others)
+d) is in Irreconcilable Conflict with the PRDM, but BPA is now proposing to revise the PRDM consistent with Section 9.3.3 (Unintended Consequence that affects others);

-) is in Irreconcilable Conflict with the PRDM, but BPA is now proposing to revise the PRDM consistent with Section 9.4 (Cost Recovery/Court Ruling).
+e) is in Irreconcilable Conflict with the PRDM, but BPA is now proposing to revise the PRDM consistent with Section 9.4 (Cost Recovery/Court Ruling); or

-d) is in Irreconcilable Conflict with the PRDM, and BPA is withdrawing the BPA Position or Recovery/Response Proposal.
+f) is in Irreconcilable Conflict with the PRDM, and BPA is withdrawing the BPA Position or Recovery/Response Proposal.

-The Customer petition opposing the BPA Position forecloses revisions under Section 9.2 (Improvement/Enhancement) and revisions under Section 9.3.2 (Unintended Consequences that do not affect others).

-In the case of “b)” (above), the Administrator’s decision will be accompanied by the notice required in Section 9.3.3.
+In the case of “b),” “c),” or “d)” (above), the Administrator’s decision will be accompanied by the notice required in Sections 9.2, 9.3.2, or 9.3.3, as applicable.

-In the case of “c)” (above), the Administrator’s decision will, to the extent practicable, be accompanied by the report in Section 9.4.2.1.
+In the case of “e)” (above), the Administrator’s decision will, to the extent practicable, be accompanied by the report in Section 9.4.2.1.

 Consistent with Section 9.4.2.2, Customers will have 10 Business Days following the Administrator’s decision to petition for a Mini-Trial regarding whether BPA’s Response/Recovery Proposal is necessary to ensure cost recovery or respond to a court ruling as provided for in Section 9.4.1, and/or whether the Response/Recovery Proposal is unreasonably disproportionate to what is needed to comply with the court order or to ensure cost recovery, compared to the alternative proposal(s), if any, offered by the Customer(s).